Skip to content

 But thinking and acting preventively requires personal responsibility and initiative.

 This includes, above all, a balanced lifestyle: healthy diet, plenty of Movement and sufficient Sleep (!) play a very important role.
-And you have to know what each individual topic means.
-There is so much – an unmanageable amount – of information on this and the biggest challenge is certainly to find out which correct or continuing is.
+And you first have to know what each individual topic means.
+There is so much – overwhelming amount – of information on this and the biggest challenge is certainly to find out which correct or continuing is.

-But early and thorough health examinations should also be on the agenda, as they can help identify relevant predisposing factors for diseases and treat them in good time.
+But early and thorough health checkups should also be part of the plan, as they can help identify relevant predisposing factors for disease and treat them in a timely manner.

-Prof. Dr. Stoffel, internist and preventive medicine specialist, gives advice as a medical consultant for our health and longevity
+Prof. Dr. Stoffel, internist and preventive medicine specialist, gives advice as a medical advisor for our health and longevity

 MoleQlar:

 Prevention is known to be a strategic concept in medicine.
-While curative medicine focuses on curing – but often only alleviating or delaying – diseases, preventive medicine refers to the avoidance and detection of diseases.
-Do you think we should get to the bottom of health problems as early as possible, before physical complaints and mental suffering force us to take action?
-As a doctor, how do you practice this type of preventive medicine?
+While curative medicine focuses on curing—often only alleviating or delaying—diseases, preventive medicine focuses on preventing and detecting diseases.
+Do you believe we should get to the root cause of health problems as early as possible, before physical and mental health problems force us to take action?
+How do you, as a doctor, practice this type of preventative medicine?

 Prof. Dr. Stoffel: